 Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

-Tips for Spotting a Meltdown and How to Handle It
+Tips for Spotting an Autistic Meltdown and How to Handle It

-Autism meltdowns are often confused with temper tantrums but while they may appear similar, they are fundamentally different and require a unique approach.
-Discover the key features of an autistic meltdown and the best strategies to prevent, prepare, and recover from them.
+Autism related meltdowns are often confused with temper tantrums, but while they may appear similar, they are fundamentally different and require a unique approach.
+Discover the key features of an autism related meltdown, how to handle them, and the best strategies to prevent, prepare, and recover from them.

-Autism related meltdowns are sometimes involuntary responses to overwhelming/overstimulating situations, feelings, or environments.
+Autism-related meltdowns are sometimes involuntary responses to overwhelming/overstimulating situations, feelings, or environments.
 When an autistic individual becomes overwhelmed or overstimulated by a situation, they may experience extreme distress and temporarily lose control of their behavior.
 This can trigger a fight, flight, or freeze response, making it difficult for the individual to regulate their sensory processing and behavioral responses.
-This could be expressed verbally (shouting, screaming, crying), physically (kicking, lashing out, biting), or in several other ways.
+They could express this verbally (shouting, screaming, crying), physically (kicking, lashing out, biting), or in several other ways.

 Autism meltdown vs. temper tantrum

-If your child is having an meltdown, it may look like a normal “temper tantrum”.
-It’s important to know, however, that while they may appear similar, a meltdown is not a temper tantrum and should not be treated as such.
+If your child is having a meltdown, it may look like a normal “temper tantrum.”
+However, while they may appear similar, a meltdown is not a temper tantrum and should not be treated as such.

-While tantrums are most common among neurotypical children, autistic individuals can experience meltdowns throughout their lives.
+While tantrums are most common among allistic children, autistic individuals can experience meltdowns throughout their lives.
 Next, tantrums are generally goal-oriented and occur in response to an unfulfilled desire.
-In contrast, meltdowns are related to a trigger, and are often not a voluntary response.
+In contrast, meltdowns are related to a trigger and are often not a voluntary response.
 Finally, meltdowns are not “bad” or “naughty” and should not be punished.
 Remember that the child or individual experiencing a meltdown is in a state of overstimulation.
 They will require immediate support both before, during, and after.

-This means that meltdowns are more intense, more emotional, longer-lasting, and more difficult to manage than the average tantrum.
+This means that meltdowns are more intense, emotional, longer lasting, and difficult to manage than the average tantrum.

-Qualities of an autism meltdown
+Qualities of an autism meltdown: What to look out for

-There are a number of autism meltdown signs that can help you recognize when you’re dealing with a meltdown and take the necessary steps to either prevent it or support your child through it.
+There are several signs of an autism meltdown that can help you take the necessary steps to either prevent it or support your child through it.

 Meltdowns are preceded by signs of distress

-Autistic meltdowns begin with warning signals such as external signs of distress.
-This includes physiological and behavioral changes, that can either be obvious or subtle.
+Meltdowns begin with warning signals, such as external signs of distress.
+These include physiological and behavioral changes that can be either obvious or subtle.

 Meltdowns involve intense stimming